-The mid-term exams are scheduled for February 14 and March 23.
+Attendance in class is mandatory.
+The mid-term exams are scheduled for October 17 and November 14.
 These exams will not be cumulative.
-The final exam, to be scheduled by the examinations office in April, will be cumulative.
+The final exam, to be scheduled by the examinations office in December, will be cumulative.

 No make-up mid-term exams will be offered.
-Should a student miss a mid-term for whatever reason, the weight of the mid-term will be added to the final exam.
+Should a student miss a mid-term for any reason, the weight of the mid-term will be added to the final exam.
 No adjustments regarding the weight of the final exam will be made.